10 Beautiful Mountains In Japan (with Hiking Information)

 How hard is it to hike Mount Goryu?

-Going to Mount Goryu’s summit starts in Jizonokashira, west of Kamishiro station in Kitaazumi District, Nagano prefecture.
-The climb is “hard,” with a 1428-meter or 4685-feet elevation gain along the 14.3-km or 8.9-mile track to the summit.
+The hike to Mount Goryu’s summit begins in Jizonokashira, west of Kamishiro station in Kitaazumi District, Nagano prefecture.
+The trail is 14.3 kilometers long and has an elevation gain of 1428 meters.

 5. Mount Hotaka

-Having a height of 3,190 m (10466 ft), Mount Hotaka is the tallest of the mountains in the Northern Japan Alps and is referred to as the “Leader of the Northern Alps.”
-This mountain in Japan is also one of the Japanese Ultra Peaks, with a prominence of 2,307 m (7569 ft).
+Mount Hotaka is the tallest mountain in the Northern Japan Alps, with a height of 3,190 m (10466 ft).
+It is also known as the “Leader of the Northern Alps” and one of the Japanese Ultra Peaks, with a prominence of 2,307 m (7569 ft).

-Mount Hotaka blesses the climbers with spectacle by its pyramidal peak at the summit.
-While hikers feel awe from the distant view of the mountain with the rivers flowing from it.
-The rocky body of Mount Hotaka makes it comparable to the Canadian Rockies on the other side of the globe.
+The mountain has a pyramidal peak at the summit that offers a spectacular view to the climbers.
+The hikers can also admire the mountain from a distance, with the rivers flowing from it.
+The rocky body of Mount Hotaka resembles the Canadian Rockies on the other side of the globe.

-Mount Hotaka is one of the rocky portions of Japan located in Gifu and Nagano Prefectures, alongside Mount Tanigawa and Mount Tsurugi.
+Mount Hotaka is located in Gifu and Nagano Prefectures, along with other rocky mountains such as Mount Tanigawa and Mount Tsurugi.

 Mount Hotaka Interesting Facts

-Mount Hotaka is where we can see cirques, an amphitheater-like valley formed by glacial erosion similar to the European Alps.
-The cirque found in Mount Hotaka is called Karasawa Cirque, one of the major attractions in the mountains.
+Mount Hotaka is where we can see cirques, amphitheater-like valleys formed by glacial erosion similar to those in the European Alps.
+The cirque in Mount Hotaka is called Karasawa Cirque, one of the major attractions of the mountains.

 Nearest Town to Mount Hotaka

-Checking the summit of Mount Hotaka from the lower grounds may be difficult or even impossible.
-But we can always go to Matsumoto in Nagano prefecture to get a spectacular view of the Northern Japan Alps, where Mount Hotaka can be found.
+Checking the summit of Mount Hotaka from the lower grounds may be difficult or even impossible, but we can always go to Matsumoto in Nagano prefecture to get a spectacular view of the Northern Japan Alps, where Mount Hotaka is located.

-The city of Matsumoto can also be our preferred gateway to go to Kamikochi, where we can start our climb to the summit of Mount Hotaka.
+The city of Matsumoto can also be our preferred gateway to Kamikochi, where we can start our climb to the summit of Mount Hotaka.

 How hard is it to hike Mount Hotaka?

 Different climbing trails can lead us to the summit of Mount Hotaka.
-Each has different levels of climbing skills required.
-The routes can be just basic ones, like Kamikochi to Karasawa Trail.
+Each trailhas different levels of climbing skills required.
+The routes can be just basic ones, like the Kamikochi to Karasawa Trail.

 However, hikers looking for a challenge can take the adventurous and strenuous Kamikochi-Yari-Hotaka Circuit.
 It is a loop trail that starts and ends in Kamikochi and has an elevation gain of 1685 meters or 5528 feet.

-Some trail features climbing steel ladder and scrambling on steep rocky ridges.
+Some trails feature climbing a steel ladder and scrambling on steep rocky ridges.
 All these are for the heavenly beauty reward that can be claimed at the summit.

 6. Mount Shirouma

-Mount Shirouma, or the “White Horse Mountain,” is the 26th tallest mountain in Japan, standing in the Northern Japan Alps, reaching 2,932 meters (9,619 ft) above sea level elevation.
+Mount Shirouma, or the “White Horse Mountain,” is the 26th tallest mountain in Japan.
+It stands in the Northern Japan Alps, reaching an elevation of 2,932 meters (9,619 ft) above sea level.

 Mount Shirouma Interesting Facts